CreativeInquiry/ARKit-Educational-Templates/README.md

 3. Arkit remote passes info from the ar camera on your phone back to the unity editor; however, IT DOES NOT PASS ALL OF THE INFORMATION to the editor.
 This means that something could look like it's broken when you're testing in the Unity editor with Arkit remote but not actually be broken.
 For example, the Image Anchors scene will not work in Arkit remote because image anchor information is not passed through the remote tool.
 If your app is mysteriously not working or AR objects from the interface have null values, I would build the app and see if it works built on the phone.
 4. I noticed that ARkit Remote broke on iOS 13.1.3, although it works on 13.1.2.
 If the remote tool is already working on the phone, if possible, I would avoid updating your phone for the duration of the project in case it breaks after you update.
 5. When the ArKit remote app is connected, it acts only as a camera. **To interface with your app and see any of the AR, look the Unity Editor on your computer!** Specifically, your "tap" interactions will be click actions on your editor screen, and any gameobjects in your scene will also only show up on the editor screen.
+6. Sometimes if I can't find the right device in the editor, I quit the Remote app on my phone and reopen it, repeating until it works.

 ## Add Anchors Everywhere
 ![everywhere demo gif](./tutorial_assets/everywhere.gif)